BetonQuest/BetonQuest/docs/API/BukkitConfigurations.md

 In that way, you can override specific methods without having to override all methods for custom implementations.
 Mainly used for internal purposes, but can be used to create even more custom implementations.

-- `org.betonquest.betonquest.api.bukkit.config.custom.ConfigurationSectionDecorator`
+- `org.betonquest.betonquest.lib.config.section.ConfigurationSectionDecorator`

 ## Handle
 Based on `Decorator`.
 Handles any modifications to the configuration and wraps all values that are an instance of `ConfigurationSection` with the same implementation.
 This should prevent any modifications to the configuration that are not done through the handler.
 This is the implementation actually used to create more custom implementations.

-- `org.betonquest.betonquest.api.bukkit.config.custom.handle.HandleModificationConfiguration`
+- `org.betonquest.betonquest.lib.config.section.handle.HandleModificationConfiguration`
-- `org.betonquest.betonquest.api.bukkit.config.custom.handle.HandleModificationConfigurationSection`
+- `org.betonquest.betonquest.lib.config.section.handle.HandleModificationConfigurationSection`

 ## Unmodifiable
 Based on `Handle`.
 Makes the configuration unmodifiable.
 This means no values can be added, removed or modified.
 Also, no new Sections can be created.
 All modifications throw a `UnsupportedOperationException`.

-- `org.betonquest.betonquest.api.bukkit.config.custom.unmodifiable.UnmodifiableConfiguration`
+- `org.betonquest.betonquest.lib.config.section.unmodifiable.UnmodifiableConfiguration`
-- `org.betonquest.betonquest.api.bukkit.config.custom.unmodifiable.UnmodifiableConfigurationSection`
+- `org.betonquest.betonquest.lib.config.section.unmodifiable.UnmodifiableConfigurationSection`

 ## Lazy
 Based on `Handle`.
 This configuration does only create a MemorySection that is not registered to the parent, until a value is set.
 This means it can be read without creating a new section in the parent configuration.

-- `org.betonquest.betonquest.api.bukkit.config.custom.lazy.LazyConfigurationSection`
+- `org.betonquest.betonquest.lib.config.section.lazy.LazyConfigurationSection`

 ## Fallback
 This is a configuration buildup from two `ConfigurationSection`'s.